CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition: Abstract

 \section{Abstract}

-Zero-shot action recognition is the task of recognizing action classes without visual examples, only with a semantic embedding which relates unseen to seen classes.
-The problem can be seen as learning a function which generalizes well to instances of unseen classes without losing discrimination between classes.
-Neural networks can model the complex boundaries between visual classes, which explains their success as supervised models.
-However, in zero-shot learning, these highly specialized class boundaries may not transfer well from seen to unseen classes.
-In this paper we propose a centroid-based representation, which clusters visual and semantic representation, considers all training samples at once, and in this way generalizing well to instances from unseen classes.
-We optimize the clustering using Reinforcement Learning which we show is critical for our approach to work.
-We call the proposed method \MethodName and observe that it consistently outperforms the state-of-the-art in all standard datasets, including UCF101, HMDB51 and Olympic Sports; both in the standard zero-shot evaluation and the generalized zero-shot learning.
-Further, we show that our model performs competitively in the image domain as well, outperforming the state-of-the-art in many settings.
+Zero-Shot action recognition is the task of recognizing action classes without visual examples.
+The problem can be seen as learning a representation on seen classes which generalizes well to instances of unseen classes, without losing discriminability between classes.
+Neural networks are able to model highly complex boundaries between visual classes, which explains their success as supervised models.
+However, in Zero-Shot learning, these highly specialized class boundaries may overfit to the seen classes and not transfer well from seen to unseen classes.
+We propose a novel cluster-based representation, which regularizes the learning process, yielding a representation that generalizes well to instances from unseen classes.
+We optimize the clustering using reinforcement learning, which we observe is critical.
+We call the proposed method \MethodName and observe that it consistently outperforms the state-of-the-art in all standard Zero-Shot video datasets, including UCF101, HMDB51 and Olympic Sports; both in the standard Zero-Shot evaluation and the generalized Zero-Shot learning.
+We see improvements of up to 11.9\% over SOTA.